tmcadam/tile-stitching/README.md

 ##Usage##

-You will need to setup some job parameters before you start in the file **tilesets.py**.
+The first step is to setup some job parameters in the file **tilesets.py**.
 There are some examples in there already that should give you an idea of what is needed.
-Bounds can be found from Google Earth/Maps etc. You will also need to choose a provider.
+Bounds can be found from Google Earth/Maps etc. A provider must be selected.
 These are defined in **providers.py** and it is easy to add your own or update them as the details change over time.

 There are 5 basic command options and all take the format:
 `python tile.py <tile-set-name> <output-folder> <command-option>`.